vernierm/clog/README.md

 ### init
 Start by running `clog init`.
-A config file(`~/.clogconfig`) will be created.

-Additionally, creates a base directory where log files will be stored, and a common log file inside.
+Creates a base directory(`~/.clog`) where log files will be stored, and a common log file inside.

 ### ls
 Lists all log files found in the base directory.